friendlyanon/gif-engine-js/README.md

 ## Example
 See [this Gist][1] for an example output.

-## Todo
-- Better documentation
-- Provide more methods, e.g. for returning frames as `ImageData`
-- _probably more_

 ## Sources
 [What's In A GIF - Bit by Byte][3] - Very easy to understand and detailed blog